Clinical care in the comfort of your home, where various medical conditions can be treated

 Referral to the service is through your hospital consultant or GP.
 You can also call our office for more information or to find out if you are suitable for the Vhi Hospital@Home Service.
 For more information, call 01 403 9474.

 Vhi Hospital@Home is available in Dublin, Kildare, Meath and most areas of Wicklow, Louth and Wexford.
 As far south as Gorey and as far north as Dundalk.
-And now available in Galway and surrounding counties.
+And now available in Galway and surrounding areas.
+Service is dependent on capacity and clinical suitability.

 Our research has found that 99% of patients would recommend our Hospital@Home service and 85% would rather use Vhi Hospital@Home than be treated in hospital.